There are only so many hours in a day.

 HubSpot defines marketing automation like this:

 They further describe it as taking repetitive tasks like email and social media and automating them to save time and money.
+It’s more than efficiency – it’s about a more personalized experience as a customer.

 And it’s safe to say that the adoption of marketing automation is growing fast.